J3ZZ3/MooyaEMPCare/replit.md

 **Session Management**: PostgreSQL-backed session store using connect-pg-simple, providing persistent sessions across server restarts with 7-day TTL.

-**Authorization**: Role-based access control (RBAC) with six user roles:
+**Authorization**: Role-based access control (RBAC) with system user roles:
 - super_admin: Full system access
 - admin: Administrative access without system configuration
 - project_manager: Project oversight and payment approvals
 - supervisor: Daily work logging and labourer management
 - project_admin: Project-specific administration

-- labourer: Personal work history and earnings view
+**Important**: Labourers are NOT system users and do not have login credentials or dashboards.
+They are managed as data entities within the system.
+Project Managers, Administrators, and Project Administrators can view and generate reports for labourers, but labourers themselves do not access the system directly.

 Middleware functions (`isAuthenticated`, `requireRole`) enforce authorization at the route level.